Neonatal abstinence syndrome (NAS)

 Even if you use a prescription drug exactly as your provider tells you to, it may cause NAS in your baby.
 During pregnancy, tell your prenatal care provider about any drug or medicine you take.
 If you go to a health care provider who prescribes medicine to treat a health condition (like sleep problems or severe pain), make sure that provider knows you’re pregnant.
 You may need to stop taking certain medicines or change to medicine that’s safer for your baby.
 Ask all your health care providers if the drugs you take—even prescription drugs—can cause NAS in your baby.

+If you’re not pregnant and using any of the drugs that can cause NAS, use birth control until you’re ready to get pregnant.
+Birth control (also called contraception or family planning) is methods you use, like birth control pills or an intrauterine device (also called IUD), to keep from getting pregnant.
 If you’re pregnant or thinking about getting pregnant, tell your health care provider right away about any drug or medicine you take.
 She can make sure that what you’re taking is safe for you and your baby.
 She also can help you get treatment for using street drugs or abusing prescription drugs if you need it.
 If you abuse prescription drugs, it means you take more than has been prescribed for you, you take someone else’s prescription drug, or you get the drug from someone without a prescription.

 If you’re not pregnant, quit using street drugs or abusing prescription drugs before you get pregnant.
 This is the best way to prevent NAS.